Guava root-knot nematode

 - snake bean

-For more pests, read the simplified host document PDF (137.9 KB).
+For a list of more susceptible hosts, read the simplified host document PDF (137.9 KB).

 Life cycle